Meeting with a Psychological Therapist – Patient Information Leaflet

 Therapy may be individual (one-to-one), couple, family or group therapy.
 Psychological therapy can work well on its own, or it may part of a broader package of care.

 People of all ages, with long-term or short-term difficulties, can benefit from psychological therapy.
+Psychological therapy can also be adapted for people with a learning disability, or other specific needs.
 However, if you find that it is not what you expected and you don’t feel it is helping, you and your therapist can discuss other treatment options.

 • What will happen at my first appointment?